hardikgw/ansible-docker/README.md

-## examples for ansible using docke rimages
+## examples for ansible using docker

 ### simple: